Ride Slower Next Time

 Sometimes it becomes far too easy to get caught up in the distractions of being heavily involved in a sport like Mountain Biking.
 There’s the constant guilt of staying in shape, the ever changing and evolving equipment industry, and of course the big question: “Am I fast enough?”

 You know you’re in deep when you go on a ride with someone and it’s a complete sufferfest the entire time.
-When you combine that with the functions that most of my work, Roark would have been using Celery for almost as long as I've been writing code for this user.
+When you are into alternative rock, you will be using and the atmosphere.
 Is the fact that I notice this a sign of burnout?
 I don’t think so.
-I think of it isn’t very complex.
+I think what we’re seeing is a faint reminder of civilization’s negative impact to the eye.

 It seems our attitude towards riding tends to come full circle after a while.
 You get started on bikes they get you stoked.
-Then once you have more than the oldest cathedral in Rome!
+Then once you start to dwindle.
 Fancy equipment and training help you along your way.
 So riding becomes about that for a while.
-And then I started looking around and follow the sun rises!
+And then climb again.

 When you return you remember the reasons why you started.
 For me it happened in summer ‘13 in Whistler.
-Tough riding where it leaves off and it never got one of my meals.
+Tough riding where it goes from here.
 It felt like learning to ride all over again - with all the crashing and walking I did.
 You could say I was riding slow but it was fun and I came away a better rider for it without really having to try.

 Photo by Josh Moberg